-24 King James' Gate The stonework on which the Millennium panel stands formed part of the original King James' Gate, built in 1687 to give access to Point from the Old Town.
+23 King James' Gate

+The stonework on which the Millennium Promenade panel stands formed part of the original King James' Gate, built in 1687 to give access to Point from the Old Town.
 The gates stood on the site of the present road and to the north a drawbridge would have crossed a moat.
 The moat was filled in the mid-nineteenth century and the gate was removed in 1865.

+24 Victoria Pier

-25 Victoria Pier Built on the site of an earlier jetty from which gunpowder and later meat was ferried to wooden ships anchored at Spithead.
+Victoria Pier was built on the site of an earlier jetty, from which gunpowder and later meat was ferried to wooden ships anchored at Spithead.
 In 1817 the steam packet service to and from the Isle of Wight began.
 Most of the present pier was washed away in heavy seas in 1925.

+Grand Parade

-26 Grand Parade Until the 1870s when most of its defences were removed, Old Portsmouth was a fortified garrison town, surrounded by walls and a deep moat.
-The army was at the centre of town life providing the residents with not only security but also with spectacular parades and pageantry on Grand Parade.
-There is a statue of Nelson to commemorate his link to the city.
+Until the 1870s, when most of its defences were removed, Old Portsmouth was a fortified garrison town, surrounded by walls and a deep moat.
+The army was at the centre of town life, providing the residents with not only security but also with spectacular parades and pageantry on Grand Parade.

-27 The Main Guard House The red brick outlines, on Grand Parade, are the foundations of the town's main guardhouse, which was demolished in 1883.
+26 The Main Guard House

+The red brick outlines on Grand Parade are the fortifications of the town's main guardhouse, which was demolished in 1883.
 There is a plaque here to tell you more about its history.

-28 Admiral Lord Nelson Statue The statue depicts Nelson in the undress uniform he wore when leaving from Old Portsmouth for the battle of Trafalgar in 1805.
-He passed over the spot where the statue stands and faces the place on the beach where he embarked for HMS Victory.
-29 Royal Garrison Church- Domus Dei Originally a pilgrims hospice founded around 1212, it is also the place where Charles II married Catherine of Braganza, in 1662.
-The nave of the church was badly damaged by bombing in 1941 resulting in its roof being completely destroyed.
+27 Admiral Lord Nelson Statue

+The statue depicts Nelson in the undress uniform he wore when leaving from Old Portsmouth for the Battle of Trafalgar in 1805.

+28 Royal Garrison Church - Domus Dei

+Originally a pilgrims hospice founded around 1212, it is also the place where Charles II married Catherine of Braganza in 1662.
+The nave of the church was badly damaged by bombing in 1941, resulting in its roof being completely destroyed.
 Today it remains open to the sky as a tribute to those who lost their lives during the war.
-Owned by English Heritage and open to the public at various times throughout the year.
+It's owned by English Heritage and open to the public at various times throughout the year.

-30 Saluting Platform and Ten Gun Battery Constructed in the late 15th century to provide elevated gun sites near the harbour mouth, the platform overlooks the outline of the main guardhouse, Grand Parade, and the Garrison Church.
+29 Saluting Platform and Ten Gun Battery

+Constructed in the late 15th century to provide elevated gun sites near the harbour mouth, the platform overlooks the outline of the main guardhouse, Grand Parade, and the Garrison Church.
 Originally a simple wall joining the Saluting Platform to the Square Tower, the battery was adapted in the 18th and 19th centuries to serve as an additional defence and consisted of ten guns.